 - Skopje to Lake Prespa: 230 kilometers / 3 hours 15 minutes

 Another one of the border lakes in Albania is Lake Shkodër.
-Named after the town of Shkodër, which sits nestled on its southeastern shore, this lake lies in the far northwest of the country, on the border with Montenegro.
+Named after the town of Shkodër, which sits nestled on its southeastern shore, this lake lies in the country’s far northwest, on the border with Montenegro.
 This is the largest lake in all of Southern Europe.

 Interestingly, even though they lie pretty far apart, there’s a link between Lake Ohrid and Lake Shkodër—the Drin River flows from Ohrid to Shkodër.

-As most other Albanian lakes do, Lake Shkodër also offers various outdoor activities, from boating and fishing to hiking, camping, and cycling.
+Like most other Albanian lakes, Lake Shkodër also offers various outdoor activities, from boating and fishing to hiking, camping, and cycling.

 Distances and Travel Times to Lake Shkodër

 - Podgorica to Lake Shkodër: 30 kilometers / 30 minutes